 Friday, December 5th | 7pm-10pm

 SPECIAL EVENING PRESENTATION: BACK TO THE FUTURE: THE ELEGANCE & POWER OF EMPRICALLY-DERIVED STANDARDIZED LORETA TRAINING PROTOCOLS

 (2.75 APA CEs)

-Dr. Pigott will discuss the current thinking of Dr. Rex Cannon, who has been a leader in the use and research of LORETA NFB in general and in particular, the treatment of addictions.
+Dr. Pigott will discuss the current thinking of Dr. Rex Cannon, who has been a leader in the use and research of LORETA NFB in general and in particular, the treatment of addictions and attention disorders.
 Recently, he has developed an elegant model of brain-based addiction recovery that focuses on the ways in which brain physiology reflects and shapes our interlocking sense of “self,” bodily experience, and cravings for certain substances in the face of dysphoria and stress.
 Dr. Cannon has discovered the critical, perhaps pivotal importance of influencing the precuneus, a deeper structure in the brain that has not been easily influenced by traditional neurofeedback but with LORETA neurofeedback it has become accessible and responsive.
 In this presentation, we will explore the model’s development and rationale, and more to the point, share published and pre-publication clinical data that speaks to the power and validity of this approach.
-The broader implications of our approach to LORETA NFB and the treatment of addictions, as well as its co-morbidities, will be discussed.
+The broader implications of our approach to LORETA NFB and the treatment of addictions, attention disorders, as well as its co-morbidities, will be discussed.

 Saturday December 6th | 9:00am-5:30pm